 The common name of the plant, wandering Jew, refers to a myth from medieval times about a Jewish man who taunted Christ on his way to the Cross.
 His punishment for his taunts is to wander the earth until the Second Coming.
 The plants of the same name also “wander”, sprawling across the soil when grown in the ground or draping from hanging baskets.

 Wandering Jew can grow 6 – 9 inches tall and spread 12 – 24 inches.
 It grows quickly.
-So quickly that when grown in the soil as a groundcover, it spreads aggressively and has been classed as an invasive species in South Africa the Galapagos Islands.
+So quickly that when grown in the soil as a groundcover, it spreads aggressively and has been classed as an invasive species in South Africa and the Galapagos Islands.
 Another good reason to grow this plant in a pot!

 The flowers are small and have three petals.
 They can be white, pink or purple.
 There is no particular bloom time.
 The flowers appear throughout the year.